 Your local NFL team’s games will be available for free, over the air.
 That means you simply need a TV antenna.
-Furthermore, Sunday Night Football is carried by NBC.
-NBC also airs five Thursday Night Football games.
-Five other Thursday Night games air on CBS.
-You will need NFL Network for all other Thursday Night Games.
+Furthermore, Sunday Night Football is carried by NBC and Fox will air all the Thursday Night Football with the exceptions of Week 2 and Week 3.
+You will need NFL Network for Thursday Night Games on those 2 weeks.